kulinrangani/incubyte_space_assesment/README.md

 # Chandrayaan 3 TDD Assessment

-It is Space craft programme which is developed with Test Driven Development in Typescript where we send the commands and it will move acordingly and sentback cordinates and positions.
+It is Space craft programm which is developed with Test Driven Development in Typescript where we send the commands and it will move acordingly and sentback cordinates and positions.

 ## Class